euisuck2/Deep-Learning-project-1/CNN/README.md

 ```

 For the AVA dataset we randomly assigned 90% of samples to the train set, and 10% to the test set, and throughout training a 5% validation set will be split from the training set to evaluate the training performance after each epoch.
-For the TID2013 dataset we split the train/test sets by reference images, to ensure that no reference image, and any of its distortions, enters both the train and test set.

 ## Copyright